killerapp/langchain-baml/README.md

 This tool is designed as an all-in-one solution: provide it with your text and an LLM, and it takes care of the prompting and parsing to return a graph structure.

-Let’s see how it performs with our local `llama3` model.
+Let’s see how it performs with our local `gpt-oss` model.

 First, we need to import all the necessary components.